 Despite our wildest dreams, it’s safe to say none of us will be living in a medieval castle anytime soon.
 However, you can visit one.

-Hohensalzburg Castle, one of the largest in Europe, was first built by an Archbishop who staunchly apposed King Henry IV of the Germans—the king who would eventually be excommunicated a total of five times by three different popes.
+Hohensalzburg Castle, one of the largest in Europe, was first built by an Archbishop who staunchly opposed German King Henry IV—the king who would eventually be excommunicated a total of five times by three different popes.
 As such an outspoken dissident, the Archbishop wisely built his castle with strong military defenses in mind.
 But a strong castle does not mean an ugly one, despite many other examples.

-Its attraction includes furniture, interior decorations, and instruments that originated as early as the 15th century.
+Its attractions include furniture, interior decorations, and musical instruments that originated as early as the 15th century.
 Most notable among these items is the Salzburg Bull, an early mechanical organ that remains in use today, over 600 years after its creation.

 Visitors will also get to spend time in the Golden Hall, which connects state apartments on the third floor.
 Look up to see gold buttons adorning the ceiling, mimicking stars in the sky.

 Eilean Donan is one of the most famous castles in Scotland.
-The picturesque castle sits on a small tidal island where Loch Duich, Loch Long and Loch Alsh meet in the Western Highlands of Scotland.
-It’s believed that a small monastery named for Donnan Eigg was established on the isle in the 6th or 7th century.
-The island still takes its name from Donnan Eigg, who was a Celtic saint.
+The picturesque castle sits on a small tidal island where Loch Duich, Loch Long, and Loch Alsh meet in the Western Highlands of Scotland.
+It’s believed that a small monastery named for Donnan Eigg was first established on the isle in the sixth or seventh century.
+The island still takes its name from Donnan Eigg, a Celtic saint.

 Along with the castle’s restoration, a footbridge to the island and a memorial to locals who died during the First World War was built.
-Eilean Donan was opened to the public in 1955, and became one of Scotland’s most popular attractions.
-Today, the castle is a national icon, often appearing on packaging for shortbread, whiskey, and other products.
+Eilean Donan was opened to the public in 1955 and quickly became one of Scotland’s most popular attractions.
+Today, the castle is a national icon, appearing on packaging for shortbread, whiskey, and other Scottish products.